Federal skilled workers: Assessing applications against minimum requirements

 In addition, during that period of employment, the applicant must have done both of the following:

-• performed the actions described in the lead statement for the occupation as set out in the occupational description of the NOC [R75(2)(b)]
+• performed the actions described in the lead statement for the occupation as set out in the NOC description [R75(2)(b)]

-• performed a substantial number of the main duties, including all of the essential duties, of the occupation as set out in the occupational description of the NOC [R75(2)(c)]
+• performed a substantial number of the main duties, including all of the essential duties, of the occupation as set out in the NOC description [R75(2)(c)]

 Refer to the language proficiency requirements.

-In the case of applications received after January 1, 2015 (i.e., through Express Entry), language test results must be less than two years old when a candidate creates their profile in Express Entry, and when their application for permanent residence is submitted.
+Language test results must be less than 2 years old when a candidate creates their profile in Express Entry, and when their application for permanent residence is submitted.

-As of January 1, 2015, the public policy concerning economic class permanent residence applicants and Express Entry candidates whose language proficiency cannot be tested in all four language skill areas due to a physical or mental disability exempts both the principal applicant and their accompanying spouse or common-law partner from having to provide evaluation results from a designated organization or institution in up to three of four language skill areas.
-Instead, Citizenship and Immigration Canada (CIC) will accept notionalized scores using a language calculator tool.
-The language evaluation results, both those that could be completed and the notionalized score(s), must be considered in the same manner as any other language evaluation results.
+As of January 1, 2015, the Public policy concerning economic class permanent residence applicants and Express Entry candidates whose language proficiency cannot be tested in all 4 language skill areas due to a physical or mental disability exempts both the principal applicant and their accompanying spouse or common-law partner from having to provide evaluation results from a designated organization or institution in up to 3 of 4 language skill areas.
+Instead, Immigration Refugees and Citizenship Canada (IRCC) will accept notionalized (averaged) scores using a language calculator tool.
+The language evaluation results, both those that could be completed and the averaged score(s), must be considered in the same manner as any other language evaluation results.

 Note: The applicant must submit at least a completed Canadian secondary educational credential or its equivalent in order to meet the minimum education requirement.